yungyuc/nsdhw_22au/project/DerrickPikachu/README.rst

 ==========================

 To build the A* Search Engine in c++, I would like to use CMake to automatically build my project.

 Version Control: Git.
 Because this project will be written only by myself, I will use only one branch on development, and the master branch to be released branch.

 Test Framework: GTest for C++, pyUnit for Python

 The Documentation tool would be a rst file or markdown.

-I will wrap an environment into a docker container image, as the result, user can easily pull the image and enjoy the AStarEngine immediately.
+I will wrap a build environment (not the game enironment method above) into a docker container image, as the result, user can easily pull the image and enjoy the AStarEngine immediately.

 Schedule
 ========